osilander/203.311/Week1/Week1.md

 ## Conventions used for this RStudio practical

 In what follows, we shall use the following typographical conventions for working with R:
+-   Characters written in **bold Consolas font** are commands to be typed into the computer as they stand.
+In a difference to practical 1, this will be for both functions and filenames, *[and all these commands should be typed in for this afternoon's practical]{.underline}*.

+-   Characters written after something like `###` indicate comments within the code that will help you.
+-   Characters written in **this dark red Consolas font (e.g. lines starting with "\[1\]")** indicate responses back from the R console inside RStudio that will help you too.
+These will appear as light grey on the handouts but are in colour online.

+-   Words inserted within square brackets **\[Enter\]** indicate keys to be pressed.